What's Your Dream Project?

 Clinic students serve as advocates, consultants, advisors, capacity-builders, strategic planners, policy analysts and community organizers to help clients tackle complex, high priority projects across a wide variety of subject areas.
 These services are provided free of charge and students are intensely supervised by attorneys.

-Past project work completed by CJP students includes: strategic planning; identifying and helping to secure funding sources; drafting and coordinating legislation; developing a policy strategy and materials; media work; written and oral communication for lay audiences; community organizing, mapping, and surveying; and meeting with government officials, key stakeholders, experts, and community members.
+Past project work completed by CJP students includes: strategic planning for program and organizational development; drafting and coordinating legislation; developing an advocacy strategy and materials; community organizing, mapping, and surveying; coalition building and information gathering with government officials, key stakeholders, experts, and community members; identifying, assessing and making recommendations on policy issues.
 For detailed descriptions of past projects, click here.

 For more information on what makes a successful project, the benefits to organizational clients, and the supervision CJP students receive, see our one-pager.